 Give your segment a name to save it for use in the future.
 This is a great option if this segment will be used again.

-Now we are going to tell WordFly to find everyone in our list who does not have a customer number.
+We are telling WordFly to include everyone in our list who does not have a customer number.
 This effectively filters out all subscribers who do have customer numbers so that only prospects are left on the list.

 Learn more about other segments and managing segments in these support posts: